 Zika NS1 proteins are available from both the prototypic Uganda strain, and from the Suriname strain, responsible for the major outbreak in 2016.
 These proteins are fully glycosylated and are in hexameric format.
 We also offer Zika virus-like particles (VLPs), which are intact particles comprising 180 copies of Envelope and prM/M proteins.
 These have been extensively analysed demonstrating that they are antigenically similar to native Dengue virus.
 To complement our Zika NS1 and VLP proteins, we also offer soluble Zika virus Envelope protein.

 Our products derived from native Zika virus are prepared from infected cell cultures, and include whole cell lysates alongside sucrose-density gradient purified virus.

 Zika Virus Antibodies

-At The Native Antigen Company we offer three mouse monoclonal antibodies that are highly specific for Zika virus NS1 protein.
+The Native Antigen Company offers three mouse monoclonal antibodies that are highly specific to Zika virus NS1 protein.
 These do not cross-react with any other flavivirus NS1 proteins, allowing highly specific detection of Zika NS1 protein.
 In addition to purified versions of these antibodies, we also offer biotin-conjugated formats, facilitating the use of antibody pairs in immunoassay development.

-We are also pleased to offer chimeric versions of one of the mouse monoclonal antibodies in human IgG and human IgM format.
+We are also pleased to offer chimeric versions of one of the mouse monoclonal antibodies in human IgG and IgM format.
 These reagents can be used as defined controls in serological assays for Zika virus infection.

 Zika Virus Immunoassays

-We are pleased to offer two ELISAs for Zika virus research, whose development has benefited from our expertise in Zika virus biology and reagent preparation.
+We are pleased to offer two ELISAs for Zika virus research, whose development has benefited from our in-house expertise in Zika virus biology and reagent preparation.

 A capture assay to measure levels of Zika virus NS1 protein in serum, plasma and urine is available, with the highest sensitivity of any assay commercially available, detecting NS1 to levels as low as 5pg/ml.
 We also offer a serological assay for the detection of total antibody response (IgG IgA and IgM) to Zika infection.
 This assay is designed for immunosurveillance applications and has extremely high specificity in areas of endemic Dengue infection, where cross-reactivity has been a significant problem with early commercial zika assays.
 The novel format of this assay provides results in only 100 minutes, and it is also suitable for use in all species.